 The trek to Prabalgad Fort is an easy one and can be undertaken by nearly anyone.
-We took about 1 hour to reach the top from the base point, that is Prabalmachi.
+We took about an hour to reach the top from the base point, that is Prabalmachi.
 Although the trek did become slightly difficult midway, it was still manageable.
 We reached the top to find that there was no ‘fort’ here, but just a plateau.
-We saw the Kalavantin pinnacle from here and the plateau itself is beautiful and gave us the feel of being in a jungle.
+It’s got a great view of the Kalavantin pinnacle from here though!

 15. Garbett Point

 Garbett Point is located near Matheran and gives a beautiful view of the plateau below.
-We went here during monsoon season and could see many waterfalls on the neighboring mountains.
+During monsoon, the lush greenery around is a sight worth seeing, and there are many waterfalls nearby which add to the natural beauty.
 The trek to Garbett point starts from Matheran Railway Station and is 5km long.
 It took us quite some time to reach here and we even had to cross a fast-moving stream here, which was a great experience.

 16. Karnala Bird Sanctuary/ Karnala Fort